csgf/semantic-search-api/docs/index.rst

 - .. line-block:: RESPONSE (application/json)

-    A collection of resources is represented as a JSON array of objects containing   authors, titles and id about the resources.
+    A collection of resources is represented as a JSON array of objects containing   authors, titles, id and DOI about the resources.